Chartered Accountants Ireland: Enquiries

 Later in the same month the Central Bank again put the work of Auditors under the microscope following their failure to spot systematic and large-scale abuse of client funds at an Investment Firm.

 In July 2012, the institute was criticised when it was discovered that it charged Trainee Accountants in the Republic €600 more than those in Northern Ireland for doing exactly the same course.

 Following the publication of a report by the Financial Reporting Council in October 2012, the Irish Times in an acid commentary said it speaks " of a profession that lost its way and, rather than provide a check on rule-bending in financial services, became a willing and well-paid accomplice."

 In February 2013, Michel Barnier, the EU Commissioner for Internal Market and Services, questioned the conduct of the auditors of Irish banks which lead to the financial crash.

 The Central Bank of Ireland in January 2014 demanded better auditing standards from Institute members following the discovery of €235m black hole at Ireland's largest car insurer.

 The Chartered Accountants Regulatory Board spotted a pattern of repeat poor performances by some firms in their statutory audits of clients but refused to name those who had received consecutively poor marks for the performance of audits.
 From June 2016, responsibility for the inspection of public interest entity audits such as those of banks and building societies will be transferred away from the institute.

+In November 2025, Ireland's Competition and Consumer Protection Commission (CCPC) announced that, following its intervention, Chartered Accountants Ireland had amended its policy on transferring active training contracts between firms, so that trainees no longer require their current employer's permission before interviewing elsewhere and approval is needed only once a new role is accepted.
+The CCPC stated that this change removes a significant restriction on competition in the labour market for trainee accountants while retaining requirements such as completion of outstanding training and repayment of fees covered by the original firm.